eakoning/Raspberry-Pi/index.md

 # Raspberry Pi

-Installation of Raspbian Jessie Lite
+## Introduction

+This document describes various steps that were taken by me to get a working installation of Raspbian Jessie Lite with Docker running different containers.

 https://www.raspberrypi.org/downloads/raspbian/

-## Raspbian configuratie
+## Raspbian configuration
-Basisconfiguratie van Raspbian aanpassen.
+Raspbian has a nice User Interface for changing some OS defaults.
+Start it with the command

 `sudo raspi-config`

-In principe hoef je niets te configureren in je Raspberry om een USB WiFi adapter te installeren.
-Om te kijken of de adapter WLAN's herkent, kun je het volgende statement gebruiken om te scannen en alle beschikbare SSID's te tonen.
+The changes you might want to make

+* Expand Filesystem
+* Change User Password
+* Internationalisation Options
+    * Change Locale
+    * Change Timezone
+    * Change Keyboard Layout

+> For reference, the keyboard configuration I use is Dell 101-key PC, English (US) - English (US, with euro on 5)

+## Configuring Wi-Fi USB adapter
+When a supported USB Wi-Fi adapter is used, nothing needs to be installed in Raspbian to get it working.
+Use the following command to have it search for available networks.
+By using the grep pipe, you can filter down on a specific SSID.

 `sudo iwlist wlan0 scan | grep ESSID`

-## Keyboard configuration
-- Internationalisation Options
-- Change Keyboard Layout
-- Dell 101-key PC
-- English (US) - English (US, with euro on 5)
-- Right Alt (AltGr)
-- No Compose key
+## Tips and tricks

-## clean up input history
+### Clear input history
-history -c

-## aliasen
+`history -c`

+### Aliasses
 in de home folder (~) vind je het .bashrc bestand.

 daarin zijn de aliasen gedefinieerd.